The Da Vinci Code (film): Home media

 All DVD sets include an introduction from director Howard, ten featurettes and other bonus features.
+The Da Vinci Code was also released on UMD for the Sony PlayStation Portable on November 14, 2006.

-In Australia, New Zealand, Spain and Latin America (DVD region code 4), the two-disc set also included an extended edition of the film, including over twenty-five minutes of extra footage, bringing the running time to 174 minutes.
+In Hong Kong and Korea (Region 3), Australia, New Zealand, Spain and Latin America (DVD region code 4), a version of the two-disc set included an extended edition of the film, featuring over twenty-five minutes of extra footage, bringing the running time to 174 minutes.
+However, there is no regular DVD release of the extended version in the United States or United Kingdom.

-In Hong Kong and Korea (Region 3), the extended cut was also released on DVD in a two-disc set.
-Two gift sets were also released, with working cryptex replica, replica journal and more.
-The French and Spanish Region 2 disc also received a special gift set.

 On April 28, 2009, a two-disc Blu-ray edition of the extended version of the film was released in North America.
-While there is no regular DVD release of the extended version in the United States or a Region 2 release in the United Kingdom, a version of the extended cut was released in Germany.

-The Da Vinci Code was also released on UMD for the Sony PlayStation Portable on November 14, 2006.

 On October 11, 2016, a 4K Ultra HD Blu-ray edition was released.

 Sequels

 Angels & Demons

 The screenwriter Akiva Goldsman, with the help of the Jurassic Park screenwriter David Koepp, adapted Angels & Demons (a 2000 Dan Brown novel published six years before The Da Vinci Code) into a film script, which was also directed by Howard.
 Chronologically, the story takes place before The Da Vinci Code.
 However, the filmmakers re-tooled it as a sequel.
 Hanks reprises his role as Langdon in the film, which was released in May 2009 to moderate (but generally better) reviews.